10 Best Dumbbell Back Exercises To Build Mass and Strength

 10. Bent Over Rear Delt Fly

-Finally, if you’re looking for one more effective back workouts that you can do with dumbbells, try the bent over dumbbell rear delt fly.
+Finally, if you’re looking for a more effective back workout with dumbbells, try the bent-over dumbbell rear delt fly.

-It is one of the best dumbbell exercises you must add to your back workout regime to build stronger rear delt and upper back muscles.
+It is one of the best dumbbell exercises to add to your back workout regime to build stronger rear delt and upper back muscles.

-This exercise can be performed in both a standing or a seated position.
-Prefer the seated version as it calls for strict movement.
+This exercise can be performed in either a standing or seated position.
+I prefer the seated version, as it requires strict movement.

 How To Do

-1. Sit on a bench or chair with your feet planted firmly on the ground.
+1. Sit on a bench or chair with your feet firmly planted.

-2. Hold a dumbbell in each hand, keeping your palms facing inwards.
+2. Hold a dumbbell in each hand with your palms facing inward.

 3. Lean forward from your hips while maintaining a straight back, allowing your arms to hang down toward the floor.

-4. Slight bend your elbows and raise your arms out to the sides in a wide arc.
+4. Slightly bend your elbows and raise your arms to the sides in a wide arc.

-5. Continue the movement until your upper arms are parallel to the floor or slightly higher.
+5. Continue the movement until your upper arms parallel the floor or slightly higher.

 6. Then, slowly lower the dumbbells back to their starting position.